 Explain the hygienists role in assisting the dentist with diagnoses of viral infections

-This course is sponsored by an educational grant from Procter & Gamble, Parkell, Young, GC America and Crown Seating.
+This course is sponsored by an educational grant from Procter & Gamble, Parkell, Young, and Crown Seating.

 Presented by: Sherri M. Lukes, RDH, MS, FAADH

 Sherri Lukes, RDH, MS, is an associate professor in the dental hygiene program at Southern Illinois University Carbondale, the only baccalaureate dental hygiene program in Illinois.
 She has taught oral pathology there for the past 22 years, as well as Community Oral Health, Multicultural Applied Experience in Dental Hygiene and Advanced Periodontics clinic.
 Her research has been concentrated in oral pathology, migrant and seasonal farmworker oral health, and issues affecting a range of other underserved groups.
 She has presented on topics within her areas of expertise at various conferences and continuing education meetings across the country.
 Passionate about public health issues, Ms. Lukes serves as chair of the Public Health/Access to Care Committee for the Illinois Dental Hygienists’ Association.
 She is currently treasurer and legislative chair for the Southern Illinois Dental Hygienists’ Society.
 Community service projects include annual mission trips to central Mexico, where accompanied by SIU dental hygiene students, she provides oral health care in area villages.
 She received the first annual College of Applied Sciences and Arts Community Service award in 2004, School of Allied Health Teacher of the Year in 2006, was named an Oral Health Champion by the IFLOSS Coalition and the Illinois Department of Public Health in 2009, and was a recipient of the Sunstar/RDH Award of Distinction in 2010.REGISTER